-The TK400 Resin is an extraction chromatographic resin that is comprised of octanol impregnated onto aninertsupport.Knightetal.showedthatlong-chained alcohols, especially octanol, show very interesting selectivity towards Pa at high HCl concentrations, allowing for facile Pa/Np separation using column chromatography.
-Jerome and al. characterized the TK400 Resin with respect to its selectivity for a number of elements including Pa, Np, U and Th.
+The TK400 Resin is an extraction chromatographic resin that is comprised of a long-chained alcohol impregnated onto an inert support.
+Knight et al. showed that long-chained alcohols, especially octanol, show very interesting selectivity towards Pa at high HCl concentrations, allowing for facile Pa/Np separation using column chromatography.
+Jerome et al. characterized the TK400 Resin with respect to its selectivity for a number of elements including Pa, Np, U and Th.